appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

-Sets the font size of the widget's label text.
-It accepts `CSS` font-size values.
+This property determines the font size of the label.
+It accepts [CSS font-size](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size) values and can also be programmatically modified using JavaScript functions.

 </dd>

 #### Emphasis `String`
 <dd>
 This property enables you to select a font style for the widget, such as bold or italic.
+Additionally, the font style can be programmatically modified using JavaScript functions
 </dd>

 #### Accent color `String`

 <dd>

 Defines the accent color of the widget, which is used as the fill color for the checkbox when it is checked.
-It accepts `CSS` color values.
+It accepts [CSS color values](https://developer.mozilla.org/en-US/docs/Web/CSS/color) and can also be programmatically modified using JavaScript functions.

 </dd>

 #### Border radius `String`

 <dd>

-Rounds the corners of the widget's outer edge.
-If JavaScript is enabled, you can provide valid CSS `border-radius` values to control the radius.
+This property applies rounded corners to the outer edge of the widget.
+If JavaScript is enabled, you can specify valid [CSS border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) to adjust the radius of the corners.

 </dd>